 What are the best USB turntables?

 Sitting in the No. 1 spot of our best USB turntables list is the Audio-Technica AT-LP120XUSB, thanks to its superb sound, solid range of features, and user-friendly setup.
 Audio-Technica also implemented a few upgrades, which include a new phone preamp, tonearm, and low-torque motor.
 It also does a decent job of digitizing your favorite records, depending on the genre.
-The company’s AT-LP60USB turntable is another favorite of ours that promises much of the same performance, but with fewer features and a lower price.
+The company’s AT-LP60USB turntable is another solid option that offers similar performance and currently stands as the best cheap turntable.

-DJs will find the Pioneer PLX-500 to be a worthy machine of spinning party records.
-The adjustable pitch fader and three-speed playback provide plenty of versatility for mixes, while the spacious soundstage should satisfy large gatherings.
 Then there is the Denon DP-450USB, a chic turntable designed for at-home listening that delivers adequate sound and has an auto sensor that automatically stops the player when reaching the end of a record.
+We consider it the best semi-automatic USB turntable out there for the price.

 The best USB turntables you can buy today